anjalichaturvedi/admin-panel/README.md

-# Admin Panel with User Management and Analytics
+# Admin Panel with User Management and Analytics (Made for Omara's Internship Assignemnt)

 ## Overview